zxbodya/flowts/packages/babel-plugin-flow-to-typescript/README.md

 ## History

-Originally, development started in [Kiikurage/babel-plugin-flow-to-typescript](https://github.com/Kiikurage/babel-plugin-flow-to-typescript).
+This is a fork of [Kiikurage/babel-plugin-flow-to-typescript](https://github.com/Kiikurage/babel-plugin-flow-to-typescript).

-Because original repository is no longer actively maintained, and to keep it in sync with flowts project - it was forked here.
+Original repository is no longer actively maintained, also having it here helps to keep flowts project in sync with the plugin.